m-lab/website/_posts/blog/2023-12-21-end-of-year-letter-2023.md

 ## Get Involved

 **Donate Data**.
-As ever, testing your Internet is the easiest and best way to get involved with M-Lab — every time you measure your internet with one of the M-Lab hosted tests, you are helping to make it possible for us to improve the internet.
+As ever, testing your Internet is the easiest and best way to get involved with M-Lab — every time you measure your Internet with one of the M-Lab hosted tests, you are helping to make it possible for us to improve the Internet.

 **Donate Resources**.
 We also welcome tax-deductible donations of all sizes via our fiscal sponsor, [Code for Science & Society](https://donorbox.org/measurement-lab).
 If you have technical assets, such as cloud resources or other technical infrastructure that might benefit M-Lab, reach out and we’d love to discuss more!

-**Partner with us.** The M-Lab team is here to help, and can support projects that need to work with the internet measurement data, or are interested in integrating the platform or generally thinking about ways to approach internet measurement.
+**Partner with us.** The M-Lab team is here to help, and can support projects that need to work with the Internet measurement data, or are interested in integrating the platform or generally thinking about ways to approach Internet measurement.

 **More ways to contribute**.
-Let’s talk about ways to partner on open internet data, new metrics, diversifying testing infrastructure and more.
+Let’s talk about ways to partner on open Internet data, new metrics, diversifying testing infrastructure and more.
 If you’re interested in ways to get involved with any of the efforts mentioned above, specifically:
 * Contributing to the M-Lab platform as a cloud or content provider
 * Sponsoring a researcher to use M-Lab data
 * Using M-Lab data in your research and letting us know